jmanager25/tavares-barbershop/README.md

 ### Manual Testing

-* All links on navigation bar opens to corect sections and pages.
+* All links on the navigation bar open to the correct sections and pages.
-* Social media links on footer opens on a new tab.
+* Social media links on footer open on a new tab.
-* All images on a website loads corectly.
+* All images on the website load corectly.
 * The form sends data correctly to the form dump.
-* The website is fully responsible on all devices present on google dev tools
+* The website is fully responsive on all devices present on google dev tools

 ### W3C Validator